 Podcast 2 with Dr Joan Vermeiren of Cargill's Nutrition Science Group.
 She discusses Work Package 7 of the project which involves developing innovative food ingredients and products to target the human gut microbiome.

 MyNewGut featured in Nature article: The tantalizing links between gut microbes and the brain.

 Two main objectives of MyNewGut target brain development & disorders, which aim to lead to concrete dietary recommendations that might alleviate brain-related disorders.

-MyNewGut Project Coordinator, Professor Yolanda Sanz of the Spanish National Research Council (CSIC), recently spoke with 'Gut Microbiota for Health' about MyNewGut's fibre studies.
+The MyNewGut project's recent progress and expected outcomes for 2016 were revealed by the Project Coordinator, Professor Yolanda Sanz of the Spanish National Research Council (CSIC), in an interview with 'Gut Microbiota for Health'.
+See what Yolanda had to say.